 Through her tale, Irene evokes her personal story, and the story of anyone who has endured the feelings of entrapment inside inner darkness.
 There are only three characters in the book, Celia, a little boy hiding under a porch, and an inchworm who joins Celia to inspire the boy to emerge from his hiding place.
 But, there is one more player in the tale, Celia’s grandfather, whose words of wisdom, and a life lived through wonderment, have instilled within Celia the knowing that the world is in many ways what you make of it.
 If you look for it, there is always good to be found.
 And, when viewed with the eyes of wonder, life can be magical.
 Like the seemingly simple journey of a caterpillar, or the magnificence of the stars in the sky.

 I agree.
-One day soon, I hope it is.
+One day I hope it is required reading.

 If you’d like learn more about her book, or follow Irene’s journey, you can find her at irenebuchine.com

 Are you an author with a vision for a better world?
 Do you have a published book of poetry, fiction, or nonfiction that uplifts and empowers readers to create a more positive inner and outer environment?
 If so, I’d love to hear more about it.
 On a “Better World of Books,” I interview authors and review books of all genres that offer a vision for a better world.
 If you think your work is a part of this vision, please contact Alethea.